Human-centred design 101: here’s what it means for architecture

 The idea for HCD is often traced back to a Stanford University design study in 1958, when Professor John E. Arnold first suggested that engineering design should be human-centred.

-The 4 principles of HCD
+The 4 core principles of HCD

 1. Empathy

 Human-centred design begins with empathy for the subject or users.
 It’s important to gain deeper insights into the experiences, needs, emotions and aspirations of the target audience or individuals.
-This can be gained through statistics, interviews, research and observation.
+This can be obtained through statistics, interviews, research and observation.

 2. Collaboration